mariatalos/u-angularjs/003-servers-and-maps/README.md

 * `$mdDialog`

 ### To Do

+You have to create a page that shows a map where you can see information about weather, UV or pollution, of the location selected when you click on some point of the map.

+### Goals

 Perform the following in the current example:
 * Capture the map click [event][4], and get the [lat,lng].
 * Bring the [Weather][5], [UV][8] or [Pollution][9] of the location selected.